Labbadeh

-The fashion persisted into medieval times among the Maronites of Northern Mount Lebanon, where it was especially useful for its natural water-resistance against rain and providing warmth during the cold winters of the mountain.
+The fashion persisted into medieval times among the Christians of northern Mount Lebanon, where it was especially useful for its natural water-resistance against rain and providing warmth during the cold winters of the mountain.
 The labbadeh survived into the modern era still being used by some villagers as well as becoming a national symbol of Lebanon as a part of the traditional folk costume of the country.

 Etymology

-The word labbadeh comes from the Lebanese word libada which translates to "beat" or "beaten" and is a reference to the beating of wool in the process of making a labbade.
+The word labbadeh comes from the Lebanese Arabic word libada which translates to "beat" or "beaten" and is a reference to the beating of wool in the process of making a labbade.

 Process

 The making of the labbadeh is a hand-made felting process.
 First, the wool threads must be finely separated from one another before being saturated with soap and water.
 Then, the wool threads are mixed together again and beaten until they solidify into a labbade.
 The finished product is then soaked with water and put out to dry.